 Jason is a regular presenter at parishes and at organizations around Minnesota, and continues to serve as an adjunct professor at the University of St. Thomas.
 He writes a regular column that appears in diocesan newspapers, and his work has also appeared in numerous secular publications and journals.
 He frequently appears in the media, and serves on many corporate boards and advisory councils.
 He holds undergraduate and graduate degrees from the University of St. Thomas (Minnesota), and resides in Saint Paul with his family.

 Originally from Southern California, Mary Jane has worked for several Catholic organizations, including Catholic Answers and Thomas Aquinas College (California).
 She holds a Business degree from the University of California, Riverside, and a Liberal Arts degree from Thomas Aquinas College.
-Mary Jane recently completed a graduate degree in Catholic Studies at the University of St. Thomas, and resides with her husband in Inver Grove Heights.
+Mary Jane completed a graduate degree in Catholic Studies at the University of St. Thomas, and resides with her husband in Afton.